ReisRx/cg-21-22/README.md

 ## How to navigate through the repo

-Inside the `src` folder are folders of each lab with the respective code and instructions All labs used `include` and `lib` files.
+Inside the `src` folder are folders of each lab with the respective code and instructions.
+All labs used `include` and `lib` files.
 These are in the `libs` folder.

 ## Labs